-3.4.1 Fire-detection and warning systems
+3.4.1 Fire detection and warning systems

-In some small, open-plan, single-storey offices and shops, a fire may be obvious to everyone as soon as it starts.
-In these cases, where the number and position of exits and the travel distance to them is adequate, a simple shout of 'fire' or a simple manually operated device, such as a gong or air horn that can be heard by everybody when operated from any single point within the building, may be all that is needed.
-Where a simple shout or manually operated device is not adequate, it is likely that an electrical fire warning system will be required.
+In many premises a fire may be obvious to everyone as soon as it starts (e.g. in a simple open plan village hall).
+In these cases, where the number and position of exits and the travel distance to them is adequate, a simple shout of 'fire' or a simple manually operated device, such as a gong, whistle or air horn that can be heard by everybody when operated from any single point within the building, may be all that is needed.